sinanugur/MirMachine/README.md

 conda install -c bioconda -c conda-forge mirmachine
 ```

-Alternative method:
+Please add conda-forge as a channel.

+Alternative method for installing dev version:
 ```
 git clone https://github.com/sinanugur/MirMachine.git
 cd MirMachine
 pip install .
 ```

 Check if the installation works by calling the main script.
 ```
 MirMachine.py --help
 ```

+You have to install dependencies via conda if you prefer Github installation.

 Quick start example
 -------------------